 - Find a research mentor: UCLA research mentors must have a UCLA faculty appointment.
 Away research mentors must hold a faculty appointment at their respective institution.
 Away research will count as part of the 12 weeks allowed for away electives. - Faculty mentors will be sent an evaluation request, so we are assuming that you are in close contact with your faculty mentor and that they know the work that you are doing.
-If you are doing two 3-week blocks with the same mentor, even if the two 3-week blocks are discontinuous, your mentor will be asked to complete one summative evaluation.
-If you do two 3-week blocks with two different faculty mentors, each mentor will be asked to fill out an evaluation. - Find a time in your 4th year to schedule your research: Research time must be scheduled in a 3-week block.
-You may do one or two three week blocks in either semester.
-If you would like to do two 3-week blocks, the blocks can be continuous or discontinuous.
-They can both be in first semester or both in second semester or one in each semester.
-However, it must be a 3-week block - you may not schedule individual days or even individual weeks.
-You may also not schedule the three week block to include any mandatory week, such as Foundations for Fourth Year or Match week.
-We realize that research time often involves writing, data analysis and other tasks that can be included during time when you are also doing other things, like travelling to interviews.
-So please feel free to schedule 3-week research blocks during times you will be going to interviews.
+If you are doing two blocks of time with the same mentor, even if the two blocks are discontinuous, your mentor will be asked to complete one summative evaluation.
+If you do two blocks with two different faculty mentors, each mentor will be asked to fill out an evaluation. - Find a time in your 4th year to schedule your research: Research can either be one block of six consecutive weeks or can be split into two blocks of time (3-week block + 3-week block, 2 + 4, or 1 + 5).
+You may also not schedule your research electives during any mandatory week, such as Foundations for Fourth Year or Match week.
+We realize that research time often involves writing, data analysis and other tasks that can be included during time when you are also doing other things, like participating in residency interviews.
+Please feel free to schedule research blocks during times you will be interviewing.